steamiejoe/arabic-hate-speech/README.md

-# Yaqeen-AI: Arabic Hate Speech Detection with Multi-Task Learning
+# Yaqeen-AI: Arabic Hate Speech Classification

 ## Overview
 This project presents **Yaqeen-AI**, a robust system for detecting and classifying Arabic hate speech.
 It addresses the scarcity of fine-grained Arabic datasets by harmonizing six major corpora (OSACT, MLMA, SoHateful, ArMI, Brothers, Egyptian-5-Way).